MasalaMunch/fuzzier-matcher/README.md

 `fuzzierMatcher.getAsyncWorker(iterable, processItem, onFinish, [targetFps]) -> asyncWorker`

 * Useful for searching large databases.
-For example, calling `getAsyncWorker(stringArray, fuzzierMatcher.getScore, showTopResults).start()` will asyncronously cache the score of every item in `stringArray`, then call `showTopResults`.
+For example, `getAsyncWorker(stringArray, fuzzierMatcher.getScore, showTopResults).start()` will asyncronously cache the score of every item in `stringArray`, then call `showTopResults`.
 The default value for `targetFps` is 144.
 * The `asyncWorker` object exposes the self-explanatory `start()` and `stop()` methods along with the `finish()` method, which causes it to syncronously process its remaining items.

 `fuzzierMatcher.delete(targetString)`